MechanikGamer/Chrome-Extension-Bayer/readme.md

 0.02A
    * Added help file for Paste
    * Removed Paste on HowDoc button
-   * Added PasteIn Material to HowDoc 2.0 (Still working not auto)
+   * Added PasteIn Material to HowDoc 2.0 (still working have to change a character before search)
+   * Added HowDoc 2.0 Paste Material and Country (still working have to change a character before search)

 0.01A